haithamaouati/tfetch/README.md

 ## Usage

-To use the tfetch script, follow these steps:
+To use the `tfetch.sh` script, follow these steps:

 1. Clone the repository: